-Francona told reporters before flying back to Boston.
-"I enjoy talking about baseball -- a
+Francona told reporters before flying back to

-given neither any guarantees nor a timeline on when the Cards fill the job.
+Francona said he was given neither any guarantees nor a timeline on when the Cards fill the job.
 They also have one other major job still to complete, as well: attempting to re-sign slugger Albert Pujols, who is a free agent.

 Francona was the fourth